romanpunia/vitex/README.md

 + Switchable thread-safe fixed-size memory pool (malloc, realloc, free)
 + Ref. counting (opt. with new/delete) for ownership management
 + Async/await promise-like object to handle chains of async data
++ BigNumber for accuracy sensitive operations of any precision
 #### Math
 + Vertices
 + Vectors